Toronto All-Star Big Band will play Venice

 Armed with brilliant programming, choreography and engaging cultural nostalgia, this vibrant cast of awesome young talent has earned its position at the top of the list of presenters throughout Ontario and in the United States.

-Attendees at performances in previous years have stated “the musicians’ energy and enthusiasm displayed on stage is infectious” and “it is heartwarming to see the performers have as much fun as the audience.”
+Attendees at performances in previous years have said, “The musicians’ energy and enthusiasm displayed on stage is infectious” and “It is heartwarming to see the performers have as much fun as the audience,” according to a news release.

 The TABB program seeks to provide development opportunity for young musicians so they can realize their artistic potential through education and performance.
 The students participate in 80 performances a year on weekends and throughout July and August.

-A key performer in the show is John Amato who is one of Toronto’s newest jazz singers.
+A key performer in the show is John Amato, one of Toronto’s newest jazz singers.
 He brings the classic style of crooners like Frank Sinatra and Dean Martin and adds a modern edge.
-John carefully chooses songs from a wide repertoire of jazz standards and the American songbook for his performances, making sure to capture the spirit of those classic performers.
+Amato carefully chooses songs from a wide repertoire of jazz standards and the American songbook for his performances, making sure to capture the spirit of those classic performers.

-At the heart of the musical matter, the Toronto All-Star Big Band provides one of the most intense and stimulating youth music programs in Canada.
+At the heart of the musical matter, the Toronto All-Star Big Band provides one of the most intense and stimulating youth music programs in Canada, the news release said.

 Post a comment as